sa1987/AgapeQuiz/README.md

 ## License

-Distributed under the CC-BY-NC license.
+Distributed under the GNU General Public License v3.0 license.
 See `LICENSE.txt` for more information.

 <p align="right">